 This guide walks you through how Sundae calculates a real-time, no-obligation cash offer to buy your house as is.

-Determining the dollar amount Sundae can offer you for your house involves a careful valuation process that we’ve developed from our extensive real estate experience.
+Determining the dollar amount Sundae can offer you for your house involves a careful valuation process.
+We’ve developed this process from our extensive real estate experience.
 To land on an accurate estimate, our team of real estate and local market experts uses a combination of data, geolocation tools, and an on-site visit.

 Read this guide for a walkthrough of the steps we follow to create your offer, with details on the team, key components that go into the offer, and what happens after an offer is made.
 Through the entire offer process, we maintain a focus on you, the seller, and what is best for your needs.